Dzemi/Dzemi/README.md

 I am currently learning Python but also html.
 Sometimes I will do something in Unity as well.

-If you want to talk to me, check out my discord: Dżemi # 0071
+If you want to talk to me, check out my discord: !Dżemi#0071

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=Dzemi&show_icons=true)